-Sec.
-9105.
-A secured party has control of electronic chattel paper if the record or records comprising the chattel paper are created, stored, and assigned in such a manner that all of the following apply:

-- (a) A single authoritative copy of the record or records exists which is unique, identifiable, and, except as otherwise provided in subdivisions (d), (e), and (f), unalterable. - (b) The authoritative copy identifies the secured party as the assignee of the record or records. - (c) The authoritative copy is communicated to and maintained by the secured party or its designated custodian. - (d) Copies or revisions that add or change an identified assignee of the authoritative copy can be made only with the participation of the secured party. - (e) Each copy of the authoritative copy and any copy of a copy is readily identifiable as a copy that is not the authoritative copy. - (f) Any revision of the authoritative copy is readily identifiable as an authorized or unauthorized revision.
+- (2) A system satisfies subsection (1) if the record or records comprising the chattel paper are created, stored, and assigned in such a manner that all of the following apply: - (a) A single authoritative copy of the record or records exists which is unique, identifiable, and, except as otherwise provided in subdivisions (d), (e), and (f), unalterable. - (b) The authoritative copy identifies the secured party as the assignee of the record or records. - (c) The authoritative copy is communicated to and maintained by the secured party or its designated custodian. - (d) Copies or amendments that add or change an identified assignee of the authoritative copy can be made only with the consent of the secured party. - (e) Each copy of the authoritative copy and any copy of a copy is readily identifiable as a copy that is not the authoritative copy. - (f) Any amendment of the authoritative copy is readily identifiable as authorized or unauthorized.